Terms & Conditions- Betbarter.com

 If an event is not played on the same date as announced by the governing body, then all wagers on the event have no action.
 If an event is posted by us, with an incorrect date, all wagers have action based on the date announced by the governing body.

 Betbarter reserves the right to remove events, markets and any other product from the website.

-Betbarter eserves the right to restrict the casino access of any player without prior notice.
+Betbarter deserves the right to restrict the casino access of any player without prior notice.

-In all futures wagering (for example, total season wins, Super Bowl winner, etc.), the winner as determined by the Governing Body will also be declared the winner for betting purposes except when the minimum number of games required for the future to have “action” has not been completed.
+In all futures wagering, the winner as determined by the Governing Body will also be declared the winner for betting purposes except when the minimum number of games required for the future to have “action” has not been completed.

 All communications and notices to be given under these terms by us to you shall, unless otherwise specified in these terms, be either posted on the Website and/or sent to the Registered Email Address we hold on our system for the relevant Customer.
 The method of such communication shall be in our sole and exclusive discretion.